 Anthony Brooks brings 30 years of experience in public radio, working as a producer, editor, reporter, and host for WBUR and NPR.
 He is currently the co-host of WBUR's "Radio Boston."
 Over the years, he has covered regional issues across New England, including politics, the economy, education, criminal justice, and urban affairs.
 His reports aired regularly on NPR's "Morning Edition," "All Things Considered," and "Weekend Edition."
 Brooks also covered Al Gore's presidential campaign in 2000 — from the early days of the New Hampshire primary through the disputed election result and the Supreme Court's Bush v.
 Gore decision.
 He is the recipient of numerous broadcast wards.

-M. Bevin O'Gara is an Associate Producer at the Huntington Theatre Company.
-She has previously directed for SpeakEasy Stage Company, Company One, Central Square Theatre, and Boston Playwrights Theatre, among others, and is the recipient of the Lois Roach Award for Outstanding Commitment to the Boston Theatre Community from Company One.
+M. Bevin O'Gara is the Associate Producer at the Huntington Theatre Company and directed Melinda Lopez's Becoming Cuba.
+She has also directed for SpeakEasy Stage Company, Company One, Central Square Theatre, and Boston Playwrights Theatre, among others, and is the recipient of the Lois Roach Award for Outstanding Commitment to the Boston Theatre Community from Company One.
 She has a BFA from Boston University in Theatre Studies.

 Christopher Wigle is in his 14th season at the Huntington, where he works with Casting Director Alaine Alldaffer and production directors to identify, audition, and select the actors who appear in the Huntington's productions.

 Vanda has her eyes on the lead role in Venus in Fur, an adaptation of the classic erotic novel.
 Her charged audition for the director becomes an electrifying game of cat and mouse as the lines blur between fantasy and reality, seduction and power, love and sex.
 This hilarious and sexy new comedy was a smash Broadway hit.